The challenges facing spine surgery

 - Freehand techniques: Surgeons rely on feel and fluoroscopy.
 Neither provides reliable warning in the last millimeters.

 - Navigation and Robots: These systems project planned trajectories from pre- or intra-operative imaging.
 But once the spine shifts, or a reference frame moves, the screen may not reflect reality.
-They do not sense bone quality in real time—so the last 2 mm remain blind.
+They do not sense bone quality in real time—so the critical zone remains blind.

 - Dynamic Surgical Guidance (DSG) Technology: The DSG probe listens for changes in electrical conductivity, but only at the tip.
 That means feedback comes too late—when a breach may already be unavoidable.
 Signal interpretation can also be inconsistent, especially in bleeding bone or revisions.